Do you think sexual harassment of women at the workplace is committed by men only?

 The Queen Bee Syndrome

 Another way of learning the role of power dynamics in understanding female to female sexual harassment is what termed by people as the “Queen Bee Syndrome.”
 This concept states that “professionally women who tend to bully their subordinates or try to sabotage the careers of other women at their same level is because they feel threatened by them.
 They do this to maintain their superiority over others by spreading rumours about them or undermining their efforts.”
-And in the opinion of some people, this is termed as the probable reason for many cases of indirect female to female cases of sexual harassment.
-However, the Queen Bee Theory has been widely regarded as sexist and as it is inconclusive that this theory can be applied to every workplace or scenario around the world.
+And in the opinion of some people, this is termed as the probable reason for many cases of indirect female-to-female cases of sexual harassment.
+However, the Queen Bee Theory has been widely regarded as sexist, and as it is inconclusive that this theory can be applied to every workplace or scenario around the world.

 Society’s Understanding of Roots of harassment

-There is a common myth in the society that all the cases of sexual harassment are rooted within the sexual desires of the perpetrator.
+There is a common myth in society that all the cases of sexual harassment are rooted within the sexual desires of the perpetrator.
 Therefore, it is believed that same-sex harassment cases are related to the homosexuality of the accused.
-But this is partially true as sometimes all these sexual advances, requests for sexual favours or sexual rumour mongering is aimed at interfering with the work performance of the victim by creating a hostile work environment.
+But this is partially true as sometimes all these sexual advances, requests for sexual favours, or sexual rumour mongering are aimed at interfering with the work performance of the victim by creating a hostile work environment.
 The indirect form of a female to female sexual harassment works in the same way as it is aimed at humiliating the female employee by character assassination.
 In the cases of female to female sexual harassment, our understanding of female homosociality is at fault too.
 Often, we tend to associate aggressive, sexually questionable, and boundary-crossing behaviour with men only.
-This thought process prevents us from believing that even females can be the harassers.
+This thought process prevents us from believing that even females can be harassers.
 The result is a lack of focus on reducing female to female or female to male workplace harassment.

 Poor Workplace Boundaries